seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **15 Nov 2023**
+  - Update to OpenCore 0.9.6
+  - All kexts at latest available versions
+  - Sonoma support added and working
+  - Sonoma - WiFi support broken with Fenvi cards (can be fixed with OCLP)

 - **9 Aug 2023**
   - Updated to OpenCore 0.9.4

   - Added NVRAM key values for Bluetooth fix for Ventura 13.4+

   - Updated all kexts to latest available versions
 - **16 May 2023**
   - Update to OpenCore 0.9.2
   - Disable CaseySJ patch and enable new DisableIoMapperMapping quirk (addresses the same issue)
   - Updated all kexts to latest available versions
 - **8 Mar 2023**
   - Update to **OpenCore 0.9.0**
   - Dropped support for BigSur (can use previous EFI versions if needed)